 When more than one browse product applies, by PSA convention, the first reference to a browse product will become the primary browse product.
 This convention is necessary because no way of specifying a primary browse product is yet available in the PDS4 standard.

-Browse Product PDS4 templates will be available in the PSA bundle.
+Browse Product PDS4 templates will be made available in the PSA bundle, but the snippet below gives a complete example: